fctr-id/okta-mcp-server/docs/BUSINESS_BLOG_POST_OAUTH_SECURITY.md

 *If you have been following the model context protocl closely , the running joke is: "The S in MCP stands for Security"*

-This article is about FCTR's implementation based on the older (legacy) MCP protocol spec (03-26) standard which uses the MCP server as the authorization server (or proxy), which is now replaced by Dynamic Client Registration in the 06-18 spec revision.
+**FCTR's  MCP Server for Okta delivers OAuth 2.1-protected MCP access with role-based tool filtering.** The server's tools are protectd by Oauth and can aslo be filtered by roles so all users don;t get the same level of tool access.

-This was created as a POC and reference implementation to see how this works and may help with use cases where the organization does not have Okta SKUs to create custom auth servers, and DCR also needs a way or portal for clients to register which is not available yet.
+Our implementation uses the combined Authorization Server/Resource Server pattern, where the MCP server acts as both an OAuth authorization server and resource server.
+The approach is detailed in the [MCP Authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization), with [Aaron Parecki's analysis of the trade-offs](https://aaronparecki.com/2025/04/03/15/oauth-for-model-context-protocol) providing additional context.

- Feel free to browse and deploy.
-Leave a comment below if you see anything wrong or find vulnerabilities, please email dan@fctr.io.
-Happy to learn!
+It's particularly valuable for organizations that don't have dedicated OAuth infrastructure or where Dynamic Client Registration (DCR) may not be practical.
+The POC and reference implementation explores how OAuth proxy patterns work in practice, helping organizations that prefer static client registration or need tighter control over client registration processes.
+For security issues or vulnerabilities, please contact dan@fctr.io.
+We welcome feedback and contributions from the security community.

 ---